NicholasKobald/FizzBuzz/README.md

 # FizzBuzz
-Just your regular, everday, FizzBuzz
+Just your regular, everday, FizzBuzz with no control structures or loops.